chenweiqiang2016/gitskills/readme.txt

-Creating a new branch is fast.
+Creating a new branch is fast & simple.